darwinanddavis/DataPortfolio/meta.md

 ******

 <br>
-## Meta-analysis and disease transmission model for infected host biomass recycling in ecosystems
+## Meta-analysis and models to predict disease transmission in livestock

 ### Location